thephpleague/commonmark/README.md

 ## Usage

-The `CommonMark` class provides a simple wrapper for converting CommonMark to HTML:
+The `CommonMarkConverter` class provides a simple wrapper for converting CommonMark to HTML:

 ```php
 use League\Markdown\CommonMarkConverter;